 Why do so many truckers fall behind on taxes?

+Are truckers falling behind on taxes?
 Ok with all the regulations and complexities of running your own rig, sometimes record-keeping takes a back seat.
-You intend to get it current but other things have taken a priority.
+You intend to get it current but other things have taken priority.
 And, you haven’t kept up with the taxman.
 I mean the taxman hasn’t been calling so it’s easy to deal with it another day.
 Then you get the call you have been dreading.
 Your contractor or agency tells you they have a notice from the IRS to garnish your 1099 or W2.
 Now you’re in panic mode.

 We get calls from all over the United States from people who need tax resolution help.
 All different job types and demographics.
 One of the top vocations I see in need of tax resolution help is Self Employed truckers.
 Sometimes they owe a quarter of a million dollars or more.
 The amount increases rapidly in particular if they fail to file tax returns.
 The problem doesn’t go away it just gets bigger.
 That is why it is vital not to bury your head in the sand.
 They will find you and they will come after you.
 This is the IRS, it’s their job.